penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/04_servicenow_dev_sandbox.md

     ![Configure OAuth API Endpoint](./images/02_08_oauth_client_config.png "configure oauth api endpoint")

-1. Save the `Client ID`, `Client Secret`  and the `Instance Name` created in this module for late steps when configuring the Logic Apps connection to ServiceNow
+1. Save the `Client ID`, `Client Secret` and the `Instance Name` created in this module for later steps when configuring the Logic Apps connection to ServiceNow